Window shopping

 Window shopping, sometimes called browsing, refers to an activity in which a consumer browses through or examines a store's merchandise as a form of leisure or external search behaviour without a current intent to buy.
 Depending on the individual, window shopping can be a pastime or be used to obtain information about a product's development, brand differences, or sale prices.

 The development of window shopping, as a form of recreation, is strongly associated with the rise of the middle classes in 17th and 18th century Europe.
-Glazing was a central feature of the grand shopping arcades that spread across Europe from the late 18th century.
+Glazing was a central feature of the grand shopping arcades that spread across Europe, from the late 18th century.
 Promenading in these arcades became a popular 19th-century pastime for the emerging middle classes.

 Traditionally, window shopping involves visiting a brick-and-mortar store to examine the goods on display, but it is also done online in recent times due to the availability of the internet and e-commerce.
-A person who enjoys window shopping is known as a window shopper.
+A person who engages in window shopping is known as a window shopper.